 The NESPIN project policy board examined various shared funding alternatives.
-Currently, the policy board has decided not to assess membership fees as a shared funding alternative.
+Currently, the assessment of membership fees as a shared funding alternative is under consideration and study by the policy board.

 During 1988, the project pursued shared funding in conjunction with a Commonwealth of Massachusetts award of state block grant funds.
 The project received funds in the amount of \$250,000 for fiscal year 1988-89, \$100,000 in fiscal year 1989-90, \$100,000 in 1990-91, and \$200,000 in fiscal year 1991-92.
 The NESPIN policy board stipulated that the funds be used by the project for purchase of specialized investigative and communications equipment and to make available confidential funds for loan in drug investigations conducted by Massachusetts law enforcement agencies.